 2. Kaolin Clay

 Sometimes called ceramic clay, China clay and white cosmetic clay, it is often used in the manufacture of beauty products.
 However, it is also beneficial for the hair.
 Kaolin Clay comes from a hydrated aluminum silicate crystalline mineral known as kaolinite which comes from decomposed granite rocks.
-The soft white or sometimes yellow powder form can be used to make hair mask which gives you the following benefits:
+The soft white or sometimes yellow powder form can be used to make hair masks.
+This gives you the following benefits:

 - Gentle Cleansing- Having a pH of 6.0, which is the lowest among all clays, it is also the most gentle.
 It is suitable for sensitive skin as it does not cause any irritation.

-- Oil Retention- Despite cleaning the hair and scalp thoroughly, the Kaolin Clay does not strip the hair and scalp of its natural oils.
+- Oil Retention- Despite cleaning the hair and scalp thoroughly, Kaolin Clay does not strip the hair and scalp of its natural oils.
 This makes it suitable to use for people with dry and brittle hair since it still keeps in moisture.

 - Repair and Condition- Containing a high amount of silicon oxide along with aluminum oxide, iron oxide and titanium oxide kaolin clay has the ability to strengthen hair.
 It also improves elasticity, encourages growth and leaves the hair feeling soft and tangle free.